Accepted for/Published in: JMIR Dermatology

 For the 64 dermatology journals, there was a moderate positive correlation between journal IF and journal AAS (rs = 0.513, p < 0.0001).
 From the 64 dermatology journals, 6,323 articles were published in 2017.
 Our data shows that there was a weak positive correlation between each article’s traditional citation count and AAS (rs = 0.257, p < 0.0001).

+Our data demonstrates a moderate correlation between journal IF and AAS amongst dermatology journals, suggesting that the higher IF dermatology journals have a larger impact across social media.
 Our data also shows a weak correlation between article citation count and AAS.
 Temporal factors may explain this weak association - newer articles may receive increased online attention after publication while it may take longer for considered scientific citation counts to accumulate.
 It is also important to note, stories that are at times deemed newsworthy and then disseminated across the media and social media platforms border on sensationalism and may not be truly academic in nature with the opposite being also true.

 Request queued.
 Please wait while the file is being generated.
 It may take some time.